learn-co-curriculum/ds-linear-regression-project-axi/README.md

-Let's remove these 224 rows so we can take the log
+This seems negligibe considering we have almost 100,000 observations.
+Let's remove these 224 rows so we can take the log.

 ```python